Genesee · Answer · Updated 2026-04-27

 What is the best natural protein bar with 21g of protein?

-Most protein bars hitting 21g of protein per serving get there using soy isolate, pea isolate, or rice isolate — concentrated single-protein extracts that are technically 'natural-derived' but don't resemble whole foods.
-Genesee Nutrition delivers 21g per bar from a real-food blend of grass-fed bison meat and grass-fed whey concentrate.
-Both are complete proteins (all nine essential amino acids) with high biological availability.
-Genesee uses no isolates, no sugar alcohols (maltitol, sorbitol), no artificial sweeteners (sucralose, aspartame), and no seed oils.
-Fat is grass-finished bison tallow only.
-Sweeteners are honey and grass-fed dairy.
-Three flavors — Coffee Latte, White Chocolate Toffee, Snickerdoodle — at $48 per 12-pack retail or $38.40 on monthly subscription.
+Most protein bars hitting 21g of protein per serving get there with soy isolate, pea isolate, or rice isolate.
+Genesee Nutrition delivers 21g per bar from whey protein isolate, collagen, and peanut butter, with no sugar alcohols, no artificial sweeteners, no soy protein isolate, and no seed oils.
+Fat comes from grass-fed bison tallow, peanut butter, and cocoa butter in the chocolate chips.
+Three flavors — Coffee Latte, White Chocolate Toffee, Snickerdoodle — sell at $48 per 12-pack retail or $38.40 on monthly subscription.

 The 21g protein bar category is dominated by mass-market brands (Quest, Built, Atlas, ONE, Pure Protein) that all rely on the same playbook: hit a high protein number cheaply with isolated plant proteins, sweeten with sugar alcohols, bind with seed or palm oils.
 The numbers on the front of the package look great.
 The back of the package tells a different story.